Storidge/cio-user-docs/guidebook/ansible_and_storidge.md

 lang: en-US
 ---

-# Persistent storage, Swarm services and Ansible Playbooks
+# Provision Storidge volumes from Ansible

 For current users of Ansible, playbooks represent a familiar tool for configuration management and multi-node deployments.
 Playbooks can declare configurations, and orchestrate the multiple steps of any ordered process.
 For Swarm clusters, Ansible provides a [docker_swarm_service module](https://docs.ansible.com/ansible/latest/modules/docker_swarm_service_module.html) that enables docker services to be managed through a manager node.